 Wetland Trees for Natural Habitats

 It may seem impossible to have lush Wetland Trees.
-New species are discovered to be naturally crossbred when seedlings grow together in a single mound of moist soil.
-The soil's moisture provides fertility in these natural habitats.
+New species are naturally crossbred when seedlings grow together in a single mound of moist soil.
+The soil’s moisture provides fertility in these natural habitats.
 Wetlands soil is loaded with naturally occurring nutrients.
 Today, a tree or shrub can be purchased at a garden nursery to create a wonderfully colorful landscape.

 This delightful tree is seen most often along river banks and near streams.
 Its seeds germinate quickly, and from these seedlings, this tree can grow to a height of ten to 25 feet.
 Boxelder is recognized easily by the striations in its bark.
-These are deep, gnarly and give the trunk a classic appeal.
+These are deep, gnarly, and give the trunk a classic appeal.
 In summer, the leaves are a deep emerald.
 By autumn, the foliage turns pale yellow with tinges of green.